alexandrudaia/RunAnalysis/README.md

   - you   will store   in this  variable  the  result  of   runing  the  script   by typing :
   - ,,tidy_mean=run_analysis.R()"

-*  You could   use   View(tidy_mean) to  visualize  the result
+*  You could   use   View(tidy_mean) to  visualize  the result.
-*  you should  see something  like  in the link    https://docs.google.com/spreadsheets/d/1I4X51Mznair34rjjRE-gDUjxgf_DpdIaCzBnibp8sz4/edit?usp=sharing
+*  You should  see something  like  in the link   : https://docs.google.com/spreadsheets/d/1I4X51Mznair34rjjRE-gDUjxgf_DpdIaCzBnibp8sz4/edit?usp=sharing

 Good luck!!!:)